Monster Texas tornado kills six, seven people missing

 "We've had high winds before and hail but nothing like this," Jackson said.
 "It was a freak storm."

-Preliminary reports showed the NWS issued a tornado warning for Granbury 26 minutes before the twister struck.
-That is an unusually long lead time as the average warning time is 10 to 12 minutes, the weather service said.
+Preliminary reports showed that the National Weather Service issued a tornado warning for Granbury 26 minutes before the twister struck, according to Wiley.
+That is an unusually long lead time as the average warning time is 10 to 12 minutes, he said.

-Until Wednesday, the tornado season had been mild after two years of intense activity.
-Only three people had previously died in tornadoes this year, according to weather service statistics.
+Until Wednesday, the tornado season had been unusually mild so far in 2013 after two years of intense activity.
+Only three people have died in tornadoes so far in 2013, according to weather service statistics.

-The deadliest tornado year in decades was 2011 when 553 people were killed, including 161 by a massive tornado that struck Joplin, Missouri.
+The deadliest tornado year in decades was 2011 when 553 people were killed, including 161 from a massive tornado that struck Joplin, Missouri in May that year.

 In March 2012, at least 39 people were killed in a chain of tornadoes from the Midwest to the Gulf of Mexico.
 A total of 70 people were killed in tornadoes last year.

+More stormy weather is expected later on Thursday in northeast Texas, southern Arkansas and northern Louisiana, but not in the area of Texas hit by tornadoes on Wednesday, the weather service said.

-(Additional reporting by Ian Simpson, Barbara Goldberg, Corrie MacLaggan, Lisa Maria Garza and Marice Richter; Writing by Carey Gillam; Editing by Paul Thomasch and Steve Orlofsky)
+(Additional reporting by Ian Simpson, Barbara Goldberg, Paul Thomasch, Corrie MacLaggan, Lisa Maria Garza and Marice Richter; Writing by Carey Gillam; Editing by Greg McCune and Sofina Mirza-Reid)